NumEconCopenhagen/projects-2023-helene-and-cecilie-class-3/inauguralproject/README.md

 # Inaugural project

-af Cecilie Gøtterup-Hansen og Helene Thomsen, Hold 3
+by Cecilie Gøtterup-Hansen og Helene Thomsen, Exercise class 3

 The **results** of the project can be seen from running [inauguralproject.ipynb](inauguralproject.ipynb).
 In the [HouseholdClass.py] can be found the code for the HouseholdSpecializationModelClass.